 The military inquiry found he’d been “shot by Crown forces in the execution of their duty – accidental death”.
 This was a verdict they could not fudge; there were too many witnesses among Mahon’s colleagues to prove an Auxy bullet had killed him.

-After Mass in Drumcondra Church where his LGB colleagues were pall-bearers, Mahon was buried in the family plot at Killossery, North Co Dublin (in Rolestown, between Swords & Ashbourne).
+After Mass in Drumcondra Church where his LGB colleagues were pall-bearers, the newspapers reported Mahon was buried in the family plot at Killossery, North Co Dublin in Rolestown, between Swords & Ashbourne.

 Mahon was related to the well-known Lawless family of Saucerstown, Swords who were very active Nationalists.
 He was a nephew of Frank J. Lawless, Sinn Féin T.D. in the 1st & 2nd Dáil.
 Frank, two of his sons plus cousins had fought at the Battle of Ashbourne in 1916 and several later served in the IRA & Free State Army.